garrandall/popular-music-data/tracks/i-m-so-hood-dj-khaled-t-pain-trick-daddy-rick-ross-plies.md

 You ain't hood if you don't know what I'm talking about (Busta bust bitches) I'm so hood

-See all i know is that I got to get my money
+See all I know is that I got to get my money
 Again and again
 Top down
 Let the money blow in the wind
 With bad bitch sitting in the passenger seat
 Where the doo be wrapped head full of bobby pins
-You know I keep the thing when i walk
+You know I keep the thing when I walk
 See the dialect
 Different from the slang of my talk
 Baby still living got a crack in front of another bad bitch that will